 Additionally, because Bacterial Vaginosis can occur after sexual intercourse, the presence of symptoms can lead someone to think they have contracted an STI when they haven’t.
 BV is also more likely to occur the more sex you have and the more people you have sex with.

 The issue can be made more complicated by the fact that someone with a current BV infection can pass that infection onto someone else during vaginal intercourse.
+This common between women, but less likely to happen woman to man.

 However, because the infection can arise on its own without sexual activity, it cannot be technically considered an STI.